Couples, Families & Groups

 Frequently Asked Questions

 What happens if I unlink a couple?
 Nothing changes on existing sessions - past and upcoming sessions keep their attendees.
-Unlinking only removes the relationship from their profiles and the shortcut in the booking picker.
+Unlinking only removes the relationship from their profiles.

 Can I link someone who isn’t a client, like a parent who just pays the bills?
 Relationships are between clients.
 For a parent or guardian who isn’t in treatment, invite their email to the child’s client portal instead - they can handle scheduling and payment from there.